The Uncle Ruckus Reality Show

-"The Uncle Ruckus Reality Show" is a second-season episode of the Adult Swim animated television series The Boondocks.
+"The Uncle Ruckus Reality Show" is the fifteenth and final episode of the second season of the animated television series The Boondocks, and the 30th episode overall.
+It was written by series creator Aaron McGruder, along with Rodney Barnes, and directed by Seung Eun Kim.
+The episode aired in the United States on May 29, 2020.
+Prior to the broadcast, the episode aired in Canada on Teletoon on March 16, 2008, and was released on DVD in the United States on June 10, 2008.

 Plot

-The episode begins inside the BET headquarters with fictional president of entertainment Wedgie Rudlin holding the Monday staff meeting on Thursday and calling himself the "new, super-duper smart, Harvard University-educated President of Entertainment."
+The episode begins inside the BET headquarters, with the fictional president of entertainment Wedgie Rudlin holding the Monday staff meeting on Thursday and calling himself the "new, super-duper smart, Harvard University-educated President of Entertainment."
 After asking staff members why he was hired, Rudlin says it's time to take BET in a new direction.
 After firing a board member, Rudlin tells his staff to make "The Uncle Ruckus Reality Show" happen.

 Following the opening credits, Uncle Ruckus is shown chronicling his life.
-His day typically starts at 4:45am with him praying to "The White Man" and for blacks.
-Ruckus denies being black, stating that he suffers from "Re-vitiligo" (the opposite of what Michael Jackson claimed he had), and applies an ointment composed of bleach and sulfur.
+His day typically starts at 4:45am with him praying to "The White Man" and apologizing for blacks.
+Ruckus denies being black, stating that he suffers from "Re-vitiligo", the opposite of what Michael Jackson claimed he had, and applies an ointment composed of bleach and sulfur.

-Ruckus goes on to talk about his shrines to his white heroes including John Wayne and George H. W. Bush.
-He also mentions he works 32 jobs, including bus driver where he is ignored and insulted by the suburban kids, but he refers to them as being “pure.”
-Ruckus stops the Freeman brothers (the only kids who show him a shred of respect) from boarding and tells them: "This bus is for kids with a future!"
+Ruckus goes on to talk about his shrines to his white heroes, including John Wayne, George H. W. Bush, and Barry Manilow.
+He mentions that he works 32 jobs, including as a bus driver, where he is ignored and insulted by the suburban kids, but he refers to them as being "pure".
+Ruckus stops the Freeman brothers from boarding, the only kids who show him a shred of respect, and tells them: "This bus is for kids with a future!"

-Next Ruckus is seen at J. Edgar Hoover Elementary, working as a janitor, mopping the hall, bemoaning desegregation, and ranting about black people in education and films.
-After school Ruckus approaches Jazmine and asks if she is waiting for her father Tom, explaining to the camera that Tom is lucky to be married to a white woman.
+Ruckus is next seen at J. Edgar Hoover Elementary, working as a janitor, mopping the hall, bemoaning desegregation, and ranting about black people in education and films.
+After school, Ruckus approaches Jazmine and asks if she is waiting for her father Tom, explaining to the camera that Tom is lucky to be married to a white woman.
 Tom arrives in a kilt and tells Ruckus of his Scottish heritage and how he took a DNA test that revealed he was 32.5% Scottish.